SunnyFloppyDiskStudios/FlopFlagger/README.md

 # FlopFlagger
- The neatest little Roblox FastFlag manager for macOS!
+### The neatest little Roblox FastFlag manager for macOS!
+**!!!
+DO NOT USE FASTFLAGS WITH THE INTENT TO DESTROY OR GAIN AN UNFAIR ADVANTAGE.
+THE DEVELOPER NOR THIS SOFTWARE WILL NOT BE HELD LIABLE FOR YOUR AFFECTED ACCOUNT'S STANDING !!!**